What is an academic evaluative essay?

 – Discuss the recognition of evaluative essay questions

 – Provide examples to help guide the reader

 There are many different types of essay that you may be asked to write during your time as an academic, and one of the most common and perhaps useful is the evaluative essay.
-This short four-lesson course therefore focuses firstly on the purpose of an evaluation, which in the broadest and simplest sense is the consideration of the positive or negative aspects about an item, theme or topic and the formation of a value judgement and opinion about that issue.
+This short four-chapter reader therefore focuses firstly on the purpose of an evaluation, which in the broadest and simplest sense is the consideration of the positive or negative aspects about an item, theme or topic and the formation of a value judgement and opinion about that issue.

 In daily life, perhaps the most common forms of evaluations are found in reviews of products and services such as restaurants, electronics or movies.
 When reviewing a restaurant for example, the reviewer may judge the friendliness of the staff, the speed of service or the quality of the food, considering also how these factors compare with other restaurants so as to form an overall positive or negative opinion on the item being reviewed.
 However, reviews such as this may be quite subjective, requiring emotive language or vocabulary that would be considered inappropriate in an academic setting.
 While the purpose of an evaluative essay in an academic context is to also present value judgements, these opinions should be based on well-researched and considered reasoning that relies upon academic sources to inform and persuade the reader in an objective and scientific way.